 Another great way to get around Puerto Vallarta is by bicycle!
-There are several bike lanes in the city, including the Malecon.
+There are several bike lanes and tours throughout the city, including the Malecon.
 If you aren’t comfortable biking on your own, there are bike tours you can join.

 Renting a car in Puerto Vallarta